Nora Wall: Court of Criminal Appeal

-Denis Vaughan Buckley SC, for the DPP, read a prepared statement.
+Denis Vaughan Buckley, SC, for the DPP, read a prepared statement.
 He said the DPP had considered the transcript of evidence that was given at the trial together with additional information obtained by the Gardaí and had concluded that it would not be proper to proceed with his application for a retrial.
 He added: I am instructed to emphasise that the director's concern to defend the propriety of the decision to charge the two accused does not in any sense detract from the fact, which is fully and ungrudgingly accepted by the director, that the two accused are entitled to be presumed innocent of all the charges which were brought, not only those of which they were acquitted by the jury but also of those which were set aside and which are not to be the subject of further proceedings.

 Presiding judge Mr Justice Murray sitting with Mr Justice Smyth and Mr Justice Kelly said the court would confirm the setting aside of the convictions, with no order for a retrial.
-The judges confirmed that neither Wall nor McCabe would have to pay the costs of their lengthy proceedings which could total around £60,000.
+The judges confirmed that neither Wall nor McCabe would have to pay the costs of their lengthy proceedings which could total around IR£60,000.

 At the end of the court hearing, Wall pushed her way through the throng of reporters and family to catch up with Buckley, the prosecuting barrister.
 She extended her hand to the man who had presented the state's flawed case against her and said "thank you for what had just happened in court."
 According to Irish Independent journalist Aideen Sheehan, Buckley shook hands, looking taken aback at the unexpected gesture, so rare coming from the opposing side after such a serious criminal trial.

-On 1 December 2005 the Court of Criminal Appeal finally certified that Wall had been the victim of a miscarriage of justice.
+On 1 December 2005, the Court of Criminal Appeal finally certified that Wall had been the victim of a miscarriage of justice.